rchillyard/Number/README.md

 If, after any conversion is taken into account, the two values compare equal, then the _Numbers_ are equal.
 For _ExactNumber_, comparison ends there.

-However, for _FuzzyNumber_, it is then determined whether there is significant overlap between the fuzz of the two numbers.
+However, for _FuzzyNumber_, it is then determined whether there is a significant overlap between the fuzz of the two numbers.
 See _Fuzzy_, above.
 The _FuzzyNumber_ object has a method _fuzzyCompare_, which invokes _same_ for two fuzzy numbers, given a confidence value (_p_).